Wills and inheritance lawyers in Marbella

 - Registering your inheritance title deed at the corresponding Registry.

 Avoid worries and unease.
-At Welex, we reassure you that you have all the necessary documentation to proceed with the acceptance of the inheritance Title Deed in Spain.
+At Welex, wills and inheritance lawyers in Marbella, we reassure you that you have all the necessary documentation to proceed with the acceptance of the inheritance Title Deed in Spain.

-Leave the acceptance of your inheritance in Spain in our hands: our professionals are perfectly equipped to handle a clear and secure procedure.
+Leave the acceptance of your inheritance in Spain in our Marbella law firm: our professionals are perfectly equipped to handle a clear and secure procedure.

 As of January 1, 2018, significant changes in the inheritance tax took effect in Andalucía, Spain.
 These changes affect both residents and non-residents who own properties such as vacation homes here